 True entertainers have an ability to manipulate their musical and technical tools.
 All entertainers deliver a live performance.
 However, we each use different tools to achieve the task at hand.
 Some of us pluck strings, press keys or use vocal talents.
 It is the combination of talents that evoke a rhythm and encourage participation for those in attendance.
 Some guest may sing and dance, others may listen and watch.
 Ultimately, the way an event unfolds is unpredictable.
 In addition to playing music, top notch entertainers can coordinate and guide the bridal party, family and guest through traditional events.
 After the formalities or in conjunction with the formalities your host can direct and motivate those in attendance.
 This creates movement in a room and leads to interactivity around the room and on the dance floor.
 It is difficult to forecast the expected mood of your guests; however, great entertainers can adjust and accommodate to any level of unfolding excitement.

-Music Software Programs offered on the PC or Apple platform can offer a new dynamic for a proformance.
+Music Software Programs are robust and are great tools used by most DJ's and bands..
 Some media players can play hours of music in a jukebox fashion.
 Files or folders of music are played in a chosen or random order as programmed.
 Some new media players have a DJ or cross fade function that can mix or blend songs as they are played to offer a non-stop musical mixture.
 This feature is nice and works well in several applications.
 The downside to this method is less flexibility.

 If you’re using this method for background sound and nothing more, it may work well and save money in the short term.
 If you must monitor the system for changes in music, volume and software or hardware issues, then this method may create havoc.
 What if the songs programmed to play during dinner end before dinner has ended or dinner has gone longer than expected?
-What if your hardware crashes as you are walking out to do your first dance?
+What if your hardware crashes or the song or application buffers while you are walking out to do your first dance?
+Loss of signal can happen too.
 If these issues are of no concern then this may be a good method for a simple reception.

 Otherwise, most of the wedding industry entertainers use professional equipment and programs.
 In addition to playing music, they monitor the hardware and software and the progression of music.
-The hardware is made to be used day in and day out for hours on end.
-Equipment rated for home use does not meet the standards for pro-audio.
+The hardware is made to be used day in and day out for hours.
+Equipment rated for home use does not meet the standards for pro-audio applications.
 Additionally, as mentioned above the entertainment host will act as an event coordinator and guide you through the reception.
 Software programs do not automatically adjust and are not as receptive or reactive to unplanned events or adjustments.
 DJ’s have more flexibility adjusting as needed to a modified schedule.

 There is nothing better than an evening with great entertainment.
 There are some similarities between bands, DJs and even an IPod…we each can play music.
 But there are many differences between us as mentioned above.
 I realized my role as an entertainer, coordinator and a communicator and also realize how important these roles are to the success of your reception.
-This is a core principle to Future Sounds and what separates us from many bands, fellow DJs and especially software programs.
+This is a core principle to Future Sounds and what separates us from many bands, fellow DJs and especially software programs that are not commercial free..
 Unfortunately, in my half of the wedding industry the value of the entertainment dollar is quite often shortchanged.
 The entertainment is responsible for the largest percentage of the wedding reception, but budgeted and booked in the wedding plans often as an afterthought.
 Some are willing to pay 2500 to 5000 dollars for a band, but refuse to spend a comparable price for a professional wedding DJ.
 After the ceremony, cocktails and dinner, most reception guests stay for a dance.
 While planning the most important day of your life …the dress, ceremony, dinner and reception, how much time did you put into the musical entertainment?
-If hearing the proper music and announcements during the dinner and dance portion of your reception is important, why save these plans for last?
+If hearing the proper music and announcements during the dinner and dance portion of your reception is important, why budget the least for this part?